Violet-Codes/rust-tsx/README.md

 ### Build

-The only change to normal building is that before running `yarn start` or `yarn build` I need to run `wasm-pack`.
+The only change to normal building is that before running `yarn start` or `yarn build` I need to run `wasm-pack build --target web`.

 ## References